volodymyrhudyma/blog/content/blog/2020-07-14-how-to-save-up-to-50-development-time-in-react.md

 ## Summary

+Using React as a library for your application is a good choice and allows you to optimize the time spent on building the application.

+One of the biggest advantages of React is its ecosystem.
+Almost everything you can think of exists within it and can be used in a few minutes.

-There are a lot of tools that offer great help in speeding up the development process.
-In this article, from my point of view, we have reviewed the main ones.
+There are many instruments that are a great help in accelerating the development process.
+In this article, we have reviewed the most important of them.